-Originally from Mississippi, Trina came to Yellowstone National park in the summer of 1998 to complete her college internship.
+Originally from Mississippi, Trina came to Yellowstone National Park in the summer of 1998 to complete her college internship.
 Upon graduation later that fall she knew she must return to experience winter.
-From them on she never looked back and feels fortunate to call this special place home.
+From then on she never looked back and feels fortunate to call this special place home.
 After working many seasons in Yellowstone, Trina now oversees the guest operations at B Bar Ranch, an organic cattle ranch just north of Gardiner.

 Trina is very passionate about sharing her love of the great outdoors and the abundant wildlife that calls it home with the many visitors to the area.
 In her free time, she enjoys exploring the area while hiking with her dog or while riding her favorite horse.

 Billie Taylor worked as a wrangler and corral manager in Yellowstone National Park for a decade and has been actively involved in the Gardiner community since 2006.
 After seasonal jobs in the horseback realm took her all over the Rocky Mountains and Pacific Northwest, she was drawn back to the heart of Montana and the wildness of Yellowstone National Park.
 Purchasing and operating Yellowstone Roughriders was her calling, fitting together the puzzle pieces of her passions for people, horses, and business together.

 A native of Gardiner, MT, Zondra has traveled the world and lived abroad, but has always returned to the mountains of Montana – her favorite place in the world.